Killing fleas with essential oils?

 Before you read any further though, here’s a word of caution.
 Certain essential oils should never be used on dogs.
 These include clove, cassia, camphor, thyme and a pretty long list of others.

 Certain medications may interact with essential oils.
-Also, never use these aromatic oils on a pregnant female, or on a very young puppy.
 Essential oils can’t be used on cats.
 That’s because felines lack a liver enzyme needed to break down the aromatic compounds.

 Some essential oils are considered okay for dogs.
 (After you check with your vet.)
 These include geranium, lavender and lemongrass essential oils.

 During one summer, to keep pests away, I’ve put one drop of natural geranium essential oil on my dog’s collar.
 (On the collar, not on his fur.)
 It seemed to work.
 Better yet, I didn’t have to worry about poisoning my pet with chemicals that have caused problems for other dogs.

 Essential Oils For Fleas Ticks On Dogs